w3f/polkadot-wiki/docs/claims.md

 ## Attesting to a statement

-If you've already made a pre-genesis claim you still have to attest to a statement using your Polkadot account.
+If you've already made a pre-genesis claim, you still have to attest to a statement using your Polkadot account.

 ### What you will need